 - c.
-The Provider must follow-up with the CM if a prior authorization has not been received and the service is identified in the ISP. - d.
+The Provider must follow-up with the CM if a prior authorization and an ISP with signed Consent for Services or signed Action Plan have not been received. - d.
 Prior authorization numbers are not required to be entered on the claim.
 However, the system will edit for a prior authorization.
-Any claim for service without a prior authorization will be denied. - e.
+Any claim for service without a prior authorization will be denied.

+e.
 If the participant has chosen to change providers at any point during the authorization period, the Provider that is ending services must update the CM in writing within 14 calendar days on the total number of units used during the authorization period.
 If the Provider does not update the CM within 14 calendar days, the CM will pro-rate the authorization in the calculator.